PMOS Phenotypes Explained: Understanding the Different Types of PMOS

 Phenotype B:

-Non-Polycystic Ovary PCOS
+Non-Polycystic Ovary PMOS

 (Hyperandrogenism + Ovulatory Dysfunction)